 Ricky Leeson - Director

-I am pleased to be a director of AFCA as it’s something our family has always been a part of since Dad and others first started it many years ago.
-I also thought it was a good way of getting to know other contractors within the industry from all around Australia.
-Also getting out to see and hear what issues other contractors are facing and trying to work with them to give all contractors a better crack at what they want.
-Hopefully I will bring some new ideas along with enthusiasm to the position and am looking forward to working with the whole board of AFCA to make the association something that all contractors want to be with.
+Ricky is pleased to be a director of AFCA as it’s something his family has always been a part of since his father and others first started it many years ago.
+Ricky also thought it was a good way of getting to know other contractors within the industry from all around Australia, and also getting out to see and hear what issues other contractors are facing and trying to work with them to give all contractors a better crack at what they want.

 Phillip Dohnt – Director (South Australia)